Ning-Ding/Implementation-CVPR2015-CNN-for-ReID/README.md

 ---

 ### Working on:
+* Use TensorFlow Low API to update the code
+* CMC and mAP
-* Image Augmentation Function
+* TensorBoard
 * Multi-GPU
-* TensorBoard
 * Estimator
-* CMC and mAP

 ### Things to do:
 * Show the Test Result Form.